100 SE 2nd Street

 This JCI integration project yielded results almost immediately, reducing energy consumption and operating costs significantly.
 Year over year, the facility’s kWh consumption was reduced by approximately 10-15%.

 Now that all three phases are complete, Miami Tower’s tenants and visitors enjoy an even more comfortable and safe environment.
-When considering only energy savings, Computrols was able to help save the facility’s ownership approximately $250,000 a year.
+When considering only energy savings, Computrols was able to help save the building’s ownership approximately $250,000 a year.
 In addition to these savings, the engineering team was able to eliminate the service contract with their previous vendor as they are now able to operate the system themselves through Computrols intuitive front-end software.
 They also receive 55% fewer hot and cold calls from the building’s tenants.